 - Go Ahead and Start Taking Orders – the first successful method has been to go ahead and market your product and take pre-orders to adequately gauge interest.
 There is no better way to prove there is a market for your product than to go ahead and sell them.
-Usually pre-orders are offered to end consumer vs wholesalers or retailers, however, in some cases retailers and wholesalers may offer you a limited trial.
-Usually this means setting up some type of storefront either at a physical location or online.
+Usually, pre-orders are offered to end consumers vs wholesalers or retailers, however, in some cases, retailers and wholesalers may offer you a limited trial.
+Usually, this means setting up some type of storefront either at a physical location or online.

 - Don’t Forget Sales and Marketing – while design, prototyping, mold making, and parts production are very obvious and tangible costs of a new project, they will not bring cash flow nor will they create income on their own.
 One of the forgotten costs of funding a new project is sales and marketing.
 You will need to create a budget and put in a lot of sweat equity to get your project off the ground.
 Be prepared for this investment and don’t assume your hard work will make up for a lack of a financial budget for marketing your product.
 You will have significant costs in ensuring your parts are unique, and that they are selling.

 - Secure some Outside Investment – one great way to obtain some early cash flow is to present your project to investors.
 Having proof of sales and final iteration prototypes as well as all applicable patent documentation will help significantly.
 In addition, have a plan as to how their investment in your product will pay off.
 Any investor will want to know and may even define for you how they will receive a return on their investment.
 Be flexible, but don’t give your business away.
 Know the value of your product and project, not your dream numbers, know the actual value of your business in its current state.
 Have a detailed account of your assets, your expenses, and your budgets for sales and marketing as well as parts production.
 Know your market and the legitimate resale value of your product to a wholesaler and to a retailer, not just the price to the final consumer.